 Working with us will require daytime, evening, and weekend shifts (based on work schedules).
 Some travel may also be required.
 Library work will involve lifting.
 You will report to the Head of Adult and Young Adult Services.

 TO BE SUCCESSFUL:

 We are looking for people with diverse backgrounds that bring a combination of the following:

-· Technical competencies: Specialized Subject Matter Expertise and Knowledge
+· Technical Competencies: Specialized Subject Matter Expertise & Knowledge; Written Communication.

-Experience working with library automation software, email, the Internet, and MS-Word is necessary.
+Experience using email, the Internet and MS-Word is necessary.